Mornington - East

 AreaSearch analysis indicates Mornington - East maintains employment conditions that align with national benchmarks

-Construction shows strong specialization, with an employment share 1.6 times the regional level.
-Conversely, professional & technical services have lower representation at 5.4% versus the regional average of 10.1%.
-Over the year to September 2025, employment increased by 2.7%, while labour force and unemployment remained essentially unchanged.
-In comparison, Greater Melbourne recorded employment growth of 3.0%, with a slight increase in unemployment.
-State-level data as of 25-Nov shows Victoria's employment grew by 1.13% year-on-year, with an unemployment rate of 4.7%.
-National employment forecasts from May-25 project national growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mornington - East's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Construction shows particularly strong specialization with an employment share 1.6 times the regional level.
+Conversely, professional & technical services have lower representation at 5.4%, compared to the regional average of 10.1%.
+Many residents commute elsewhere for work.
+Between September 2024 and September 2025, employment increased by 2.7% while labour force grew by 2.7%, with unemployment remaining essentially unchanged.
+In contrast, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, and a rise in unemployment of 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Mornington - East's employment should increase by 6.5% over five years and 13.5% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment